Moving school during the school year (in year admissions)

 List up to 3 schools in order of preference.
 One of these schools should be your catchment school.
 You'll receive a confirmation email once you've submitted your application.

 Make sure you've sent any required medical or religious evidence to our schools admissions team.
-We can only consider your application based on the evidence you've submitted by the closing date.
+We can only consider your application based on the evidence you've submitted.

 We process in year applications half a term before the start date.
-If you want an in year school place to start in September please apply from June at the earliest.
+If you want an in year school place to start in September we will look at this from June.
 There is no guarantee that a place will be available at your preferred school.

 Moving into or within Dorset